 As mentioned in the previous chapter, transnational agreements could suit the aviation and maritime sectors, especially as they are not accounted for in the assigned amounts of the industrial Kyoto Parties.
 This brand of agreement may also be suitable for industries whose products compete on international markets.
 Aluminium, responsible for slightly less than one% of global GHG emissions, provides the best possible example.
 The light metal is heavily traded; its production industry is fairly concentrated in a few firms.
-Other internationally-traded products discussed in this context include iron and steel, cement, and light-duty vehicles.
-The international steel is participants but may develop from sector-wide targets specific to country rather than transnational accords.
+Other internationallytraded products discussed in this context include iron and steel, cement, and light-duty vehicles.172 Emissions trading would benefit all participants but may develop from sector-wide targets specific to country rather than transnational accords.